-▲ Caution: This signal turns ON when the servo is turned on (to perform positioning at the present position).
+\land Cautio This signal turns ON when the servo is turned on (to perform positioning at the present position).
 This signal turns ON simply due to accumulation of deviation (standing pulses).
-Therefore, setting an excessively wide positioning band in the applicable position control parameter will cause this signal to turn ON once the actuator enters the positioning band during low-speed operation (before positioning is completed).
+Therefore, setting an excessively wide positioning band in the applicable position control parameter will cause the INP signal to turn ON once the actuator enters the positioning band during low-speed operation (before positioning is completed).
 The INP signal is recognized even when the TL signal is ON.